TerrenceHung/CSCD27-F16/assignments/02/VAGRANT.md

 $ vagrant halt
 ```

-- Stop and restart all VMs
+-Stop and restart all VMs

 ```shell
 $ vagrant reload